jBenes/angular-imgcache.js/README.md

 ##### Directive

-Angular-imgcache comes with directive, which first looks into cache for an image.
+Angular-imgcache.js comes with directive, which first looks into cache for an image.
 If not present, it downloads image, then stores in cache and uses it.

 We can set src of an image with `ic-src` attribute.